Global well-posedness and scattering of 3D defocusing, cubic Schr\"odinger equation: Introduction

 The method in \cite{Dod20NLS} was based on the fact that if the initial data belongs to $W^{s,p}$ for $p<2$, then the linear flow becomes more regular by the dispersive equation when the time is away from zero.
 The similar observation was made in the earlier paper \cite{BDSW}, in which Beceanu, Deng, Soffer, and the second author showed that if the initial data is radial and compactly supported, then the linear flow becomes smoother when the time is away from zero.
-Due to this, they proved the global well-posedness in mass-subcritical case when the initial data $u_0\in \dot H^{s_c}$, radial and compactly supported.
+Due to this, they proved the global well-posedness in mass-subcritical case when the initial data $u_0\in \dot H_x^{s_c}$, radial and compactly supported.
+This fact also plays a crucial role in our argument, see Lemma \ref{lem:globalbound-v} below for the precise statement.

 Let us explain the main idea of the proof in this paper.
 We use the argument in \cite{BDSW}, in which a strategy of ``time-cutoff'' equation's decomposition was given.
 More precisely, we split the solution $u=v+w$ with $v$ satisfying